jplhomer/superflare/packages/superflare/docs/design.md

 I don't blame ya.
 Plus, the fact that Superflare has weird commenty-things and colocates computer-generated code with your user-written models is a bit... weird.

+### Tension with Wrangler and Cloudflare's official roadmap

+I don't work at Cloudflare, so I don't know for sure.
+But I bet their team is working on building a general "full-stack suite" that will aim to solve many of the same problems Superflare solves today.

+This probably means that parts of Superflare will become obsolete.
+In which case, that's great!

+It might also mean that parts of Superflare might stop working.
+That's unfortunate, but understandable.

+Today, Superflare calls out to `npx wrangler` for a lot of its functionality.
+This is because Wrangler doesn't provide an external API for running a development server, interacting with the Pages API, etc. This is a risky way to develop tooling, so you should probably know that.

 ### I'm building this for fun

 I'm building this project to have fun and not to be perfect.
 It's for my personal enjoyment.

 You might not want to use it because of this, which is fine.
 Or do.
 I don't care.
 I'm not your dad.
 (Unless I am, in which case: Hi Kids!
 Get back to bed!)

+## Inspiration

+Gosh, I took so much inspiration from other places for how I built Superflare:

+- Laravel (framework design, ORM, tons of things)
+- Adonis.js (implementation of a similar ORM, REPL)
+- Jacob Ebey (for his Remix templates and general smartness)
+- Cloudflare Wrangler (for the CLI)
+- OnlineOrNot (for the CLI)